-Mr. Wright is employed at UT Southwestern Medical Center, as the Manager of the Institutional Review Board, which oversees the regulatory, scientific, and ethical conduct of research involving human subjects.
+Mr. Wright is employed at UT Southwestern Medical Center where he contributes his skills in the oversight of compliance to regulatory, scientific, and ethical conduct of research involving human subjects.

-David Rodgers, Associated Director of Music Ministries & Organist
+David Rodgers, Associate Director of Music Ministries & Organist

 David Rodgers was born in Norwich, CT into a music family.
 His mother, an organist and soprano soloist, and his father, a tenor, encouraged David to study piano at an early age.
 David began piano lessons at the age of seven and was asked to play in church when only thirteen.
 When entering the seventh grade, David began to study the saxophone and participated in marching and symphonic band.
 It was not until the age of nineteen that David began organ training.